 New Virginia laws going into effect on January 1, 2024

-ARLINGTON, Va. - The State of Virginia has a few new laws that will go into effect on January 1, 2024.
+ARLINGTON, Va. - The Commonwealth of Virginia has a few new laws that will go into effect on January 1, 2024.

 Some of them will have major implications for residents.
 Others, won't mean much until the General Assembly does some fine-tuning.